troglobit/finit/doc/conditions.md

 Introduction
 ------------

-Conditions are a new addition to Finit, introduced in v3, with the intention of providing a mechanism for common synchronization problems.
+Conditions are a relatively new addition to Finit, introduced in v3, with the intention of providing a mechanism for common synchronization problems.
 For example:

 - *"wait for service A to start before starting service B"*, or
 - *"wait for basic network access to be available"*